 About Chef Claude Le Tohic

 Celebrated Founder/Executive Chef Le Tohic previously served as Executive Chef of Joël Robuchon (MGM Grand).
 This acclaimed French restaurant is the only Las Vegas spot to earn three Michelin stars.
-Prior to coming to America to help Joël Robuchon open his restaurant, Chef Le Tohic served as chef de cuisine at three star Michelin restaurant Jamin.
+Before coming to America to help Joël Robuchon open his restaurant, Chef Le Tohic served as chef de cuisine at the three-star Michelin restaurant Jamin.
 In 2010, Le Tohic received the James Beard Award for Best Chef Southwest.
-What’s more, he is a recipient of the prestigious MOF (Un des Meilleurs Ouvriers de France).
+Moreover, he gets the prestigious MOF (Un des Meilleurs Ouvriers de France).

 ONE65 Staff